LeppekM/student-check-in/README.md

 * allow smarter clear history
   * Potentially allow adjustable dates for this
 * Double check leading 00s in table searches / improve searches with space delim
-* Make date format for tables more concise
-* Fix visual errors being caused from the revamps
 * QA test table functionality
 * Testing suite
 * Documentation, for the love of god